Quantcast

 The claw breaks away from a small piece of bone (see arrow) at the tip of the frog’s toe.
 Credit: Harvard University Museum of Comparative Zoology

-The most interesting feature are the claws found in the hind feet only, nestled inside a mass of connective tissue.
+But their most interesting feature is the claws found in the hind feet only, nestled inside a mass of connective tissue.
 These claws, which are entirely made of bone and not collagen, are connected at one end to a muscle.
 When the animal is attacked, it contracts this muscle pulling the claw downward.
 The sharp end breaks away from the bony tip, cutting right through the toe pad and emerging on the underside.
-David Wake, at the University of California, Berkeley, says this approach to defense/weaponry appears to be unique in the animal kingdom.
+According to zoologist David Wake, at the University of California, Berkeley, this approach to defense appears to be unique in the animal kingdom, although the Otton frog (Babina subaspera) possesses a similar “spike” in its thumb.

 The short, but sharp claws of the frog.
 Credit: Harvard University Museum of Comparative Zoology